 Tired of the same old Thanksgiving fare every year?
 Try our Apple Sage Stuffing in place of your traditional stuffing recipe!
 It’s both healthy and flavorful, so your family won’t put up a fuss about the nutritional factor.
 We’ve used wheat bread in place of white, and olive oil instead of butter to skinny it up.
 We also added plenty of vegetables and apples to boost both the flavor and nutrient profile.
 Sage, rosemary, and thyme add another depth of flavor and help balance the sweetness.

 This stuffing recipe is quick and easy to put together, which also leaves room for you to experiment.
 If you want to take it to the next level, you could even add a pound of cooked chicken apple sausage to it.
 Just be prepared for your friends and family to ask you for the recipe!

 - 24 ounces whole-wheat bread gluten-free bread can be substituted

 - 1 tablespoon extra virgin olive oil

 - 2 garlic cloves minced

 - 1 tablespoon pure maple syrup

-- 1 1/2 cup chicken or vegetable broth, warm
+- 1 1/2 cups chicken broth or vegetable, warm

-In a large skillet, heat oil on medium heat.
+- In a large skillet, heat oil on medium heat.
 Add onion, carrot, celery, and garlic.
-Cook, stirring occasionally, until tender and onion is translucent.
+Cook, stirring occasionally until tender and onions are translucent.
 Stir in thyme, sage, rosemary, apples, and maple syrup.
 Stir well to combine.